 Getting kids on board the clean eating train isn’t always easy.
 Eating healthy and getting plenty of physical activity is SO very important for their growth and development, though.
+Let me show you some tips and tricks to get kids to eat clean and lean.

 When I changed my lifestyle and started to eat clean and lean foods my oldest two kids didn’t appreciate the change so much.
 They have since come around, thankfully.
 Their taste buds have changed and matured and often enjoy new foods (at the very least they’re willing to give them a try) and that is a HUGE win as far as I’m concerned.